mohe2015/bachelor-thesis-collaborative-text-editing/athena-tu-darmstadt-thesis/chapters/optimization.typ

 <subsection:evil-split>
 Splitting a batched node as shown in with the benchmark results in needs to be efficiently handled.
 The consecutive elements are stored in an `ArrayBuffer` and splitting it would be a linear operation.
 Therefore, instead of splitting it, nodes reference a subpart of the buffer.
 This means splitting a node only requires creating and inserting a new node and updating a few references to the buffer start and end, inserting it into the AVL tree and updating the descendant cache.
 The disadvantage is that the memory for deleted nodes is not reclaimed.

-\evilEdgeCase{evil-split-many-right-children}{edge case for node splitting with many right children}
+#evilEdgeCase("evil-split-many-right-children", [edge case for node splitting with many right children])

 #benchmarkResults("complexavl-evil-split-many-right-children", [Benchmark results of an edge case for node splitting with many right children])